Can Anxiety Create False Memories or Cause Misconceptions of the Past?

 Now What?

 It’s important to note that the liar in this equation is anxiety.
 People aren’t knowingly rewriting their life.
 Rather, the unconscious impact of an anxiety disorder is revising the past in the name of soothing fear.
 As a result, the big first step is to begin getting treatment for the underlying anxiety disorder.
-To read more please click on anxiety treatment.
+To read more please click on anxiety therapy.
 If any of this sounds familiar, let’s connect and talk soon.